The new year is finally upon us! How will you be celebrating next week?

 According to the AAA Foundation for Traffic Safety, alcohol-related fatalities increase by 150 percent between Thanksgiving and January 3.
 The number of deaths is highest on Thanksgiving and New Year’s Eve.
 These two holidays share the top spot for alcohol-related deaths.

-A Madison drunk driving accident is no way to start a new year.
-Here are some tips to help keep you and your loved ones safe as you ring in 2014:
+A drunk driving accident is no way to start a new year.
+Here are some tips to help keep you and your loved ones safe as you ring in 2017:

 - Designate a driver.
 If you will be celebrating at a bar, night club, restaurant, or party and alcohol will be served, choose a designated driver ahead of time.
 Make sure the designated driver agrees to stay sober and be responsible for getting everyone home safely.